theerfan/Q/Open_Hackathon.md

 2. A hyperlink to an explanatory presentation of your team’s hackathon project in a non-technical form (e.g., video, blog post, jupyter notebook, website, slideshow, etc.).
 3. A hyperlink to the final source code for your team's hackathon project (e.g., a GitHub repo).

+---

 ### What hackathon project should my team do?

 The QHack Open Hackathon is open-ended.
 The choice of topic is completely up to you!
 You could brainstorm a new idea with your team, or start from one of the following seed ideas:

-1. Implement a QML paper from the literature in code (and run on quantum hardware!)
+1. Implement a QML idea from the literature—or from one of our guest speaker presentations—in code
 2. Create a self-contained tutorial or demonstration of an idea from QML (and submit it the [PennyLane Community page](https://pennylane.ai/qml/demos_community.html)!)
 3. Extend one of the [QML Challenge](QML_Challenge.md) problems in a novel or interesting way
-4. Submit a Pull Request to an open-source library with a new QML-related feature
-5. Repurpose one of the [PennyLane demos](https://pennylane.ai/qml/demonstrations.html) to run on a quantum hardware device
+4. Repurpose one of the [PennyLane demos](https://pennylane.ai/qml/demonstrations.html) to run on a quantum hardware device
+5. Submit a Pull Request to an open-source library with a new QML-related feature

 All entries are subject to the QHack [Terms & Conditions](https://qhack.ai/terms_and_conditions_2021.html).